UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 - "How do I represent categorical information in R?"
 objectives:
 - "To be aware of the different types of data."
-- "To begin exploring data frames, and understand how they are related to vectors, factors and lists."
+- "To begin exploring tibbles, and understand how they are related to vectors, factors and lists."
 - "To be able to ask questions from R about the type, class, and structure of an object."
 keypoints:
-- "Use `read.csv` to read tabular data in R."
+- "Use `read_csv` to read tabular data in R."
 - "The basic data types in R are double, integer, complex, logical, and character."
 - "Use factors to represent categories in R."
 source: Rmd